 You will create three circuits, a high-pass filter, a low-pass filter, and a set of three connected filters.
 These three circuits are shown in Figure 1.
 Construct and test the behavior of each circuit, independently, in turn.
 Connect the W1 (waveform output 1, solid yellow wire) from the Analog Discovery to the input of the filter.
 Use the Scope's channel 1 to measure the input to the circuit, and use the channel 2 to measure the output.
-Turn on the waveform generator in software as in last week's lab.
-In the arbitrary waveform generator, make the output signal a sine wave, with an offset of 0 volts and amplitude of 1 volt.
+Turn on the waveform generator in the Waveforms software.
+In the WaveGen, make the output signal a sine wave, with an offset of 0 volts and amplitude of 1 volt.
 Open the scope and turn on the two measurement channels so you can see both the filter's input and output signals.
 Adjust the time scale, voltage scale, and trigger so you can easily observe the output signal relative to the input.
 Adjust the frequency of the waveform to be lower, higher, and around the characteristic frequency of the filter given by the RC time (don't forget to convert rad/s to Hz).
 Observe how the filter behaves qualitatively at both low and high frequencies.
 Watch the amplitude of the output as well as the phase between input and output.
 You should recall from lecture how these circuits behave.
 Make sure you seem to get the result you expect.